 Keyword Research and analysis tools are the answers…

 But for the good of this post, I will focus on using the Semrush keyword tool.

-This is a powerful keyword research tool developed for many aspects of keyword research.
+This powerful keyword research tool was developed for many aspects of keyword research.

 Enter your seed keyword in the Semrush keyword tool.